radicle-dev/radicle-contracts/docs/how_the_pool_works.md

 ![](how_the_pool_works_3.png)

-In this example, we start with having the raw **collectable** value of 23 for every block until the end of time.
+In this example, we start with having the raw **collectable** value of 23 for every second until the end of time.
 Next, we reduce that to storing values **added** to the collectable amount on each cycle.
 Now we need to describe only cycles when receiving anything.